We’re a very wasteful society.

-Follow these methods, and it’s like the bottles were never used in the first place.
+That’s just a few methods you have available, not I want to talk you through the process more deeply.
+If you follow these methods, and it’s like the bottles were never used in the first place:

 - Bring a pot of water to a boil.
 We can’t tell you how much water to use, but you do need a pot that will be able to host 2-3 bottles at a time (for time efficiency purposes) without them being crowded.
 Once the water is boiling, proceed to step two.

 - Place the bottles and any lids you may have in the water.
 Using a utensil, make sure that they fill completely with water.
 This will kill any and all bacterial growth on the inside.

 - Boil for ten minutes.
 Put a timer on, and monitor everything.

 - Reduce heat.
 Let bottles sit in water while the temperature climbs down.
 Remove, rinse with warm water and set out to air dry.

 - White distilled vinegar is a natural sanitizer, killing bacteria as well as or better than commercial sanitizing solutions.
 Fill your bottle one third of the way with white distilled vinegar.

 - Fill the rest of the bottle up to the top with hot water.
 Let bottle stand for ten minutes.

 - Empty bottle and rinse until vinegar odor dissipates.
 This may take two or three full rinses with hot water.
 Leave out to air dry.